asyncapi/studio/docs/introduction.md

 # Usage

-To start using Studio, [create an AsyncAPI file](https://www.asyncapi.com/docs/tutorials/create-asyncapi-document#create-AsyncAPI-document) for your API.
+To start using Studio, make sure you have an AsyncAPI file for your API.
 <Remember>

 If you do not have an `asyncapi.yaml` file ready, then generate one by running: